FreeClimbAPI/Java-Get-A-Queue-Member-How-To-Guide/README.md

 # Java - Get a Queue Member Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/get-queue-member#section-java).
 Specifically, the project will:

 - Put incoming calls into a queue
 - Get a memeber of a queue